Are you ready for the challenge?

 While earning an entertainment technology bachelor’s degree, you will be taught by Christian faculty who possess significant industry experience and continue to contribute to their field.
 Additionally, the business courses and experiential learning opportunities will enhance your curriculum.
 Students pursuing digital entertainment technology degrees can take courses in entrepreneurship, management and marketing to create a career path towards business or studio ownership.

-Bachelor of Science in Digital Entertainment Technology
+B.S. in Digital Entertainment Technology

 *Based on track selection